MILITARY RAILROADS

 .

 Of particular note is the fact that the Navy trackage serving the warehouses, pier and powerhouse operated by the Fleet Supply Base paralleled Bush Terminal trackage.
-While Bush Terminal trackage would run down the centerline of Second Avenue, Navy trackage ran along west of the curbline of Second Avenue.
+While Bush Terminal trackage would run down the centerline of Second Avenue, Navy trackage ran along west of the curbline of Second Avenue, but there were three interchanges with Bush Terminal, one at 38th Street adjacent to the South Brooklyn Railway, and two at 34th Street.

 The photo below shows the parallel track arrangement quite well.
 The spur shown is the siding located between 31st and 32nd Streets looking northeast: